 Information about a plan's list of covered drugs (called a "formulary") isn't included in this handbook because each plan has its own formulary.
 Many Medicare drug plans place drugs into different "tiers" on their formularies.
 Drugs in each tier have a different cost.
-For example, a drug in a lower tier will generally cost you less than a drug in a higher tier.
-In some cases, if your drug is in a higher tier and your prescriber (your doctor or other health care provider who's legally allowed to write prescriptions) thinks you need that drug instead of a similar drug in a lower tier, you or your prescriber can ask your plan for an exception to get a lower copayment for the drug in the higher tier.
-See page 106 for more information on exceptions.
+Drugs in a lower tier will generally cost less than a drug in a higher tier.
+In some cases, if your drug is in a higher tier and your prescriber thinks you need that drug instead of a similar drug in a lower tier, you or your prescriber can ask your plan for an exception.
+See page 92 for more information on exceptions.